An artist’s representation of a Dyson Sphere

 The Dyson sphere is a theoretical mega-engineering enterprise that circles a star with a circumambulation of platforms in tight formation.
 It is the ultimate answer to building a home and vitality.
 It gives its creators enough floor space to live and the power to seize each photovoltaic radiation emanating from their central star.

-Video explanation of the Dyson Sphere
+Video Explanation of the Dyson Sphere

 Why do we need a Dyson sphere?